 Best for Shopping Around for Refinancing : Lending Club

 Although Lending Club made a name for itself with peer-to-peer personal loans, the online lender now offers auto loan refinancing.
 If you’re looking for ways to lower your monthly bills, Lending Club can help by showing you your refinancing options.
 First, complete the initial application and get instant offers.
 This step is a soft pull on your credit that won't change your score.
 Then, you can compare the details of each proposal to see which best fits your needs.
 Whether you need to lower your interest rate, increase the length of your loan, or both, you can find the right lender.

 Once you decide on an offer, you can finish the official application.
 The process is entirely online and easy.
 Although Lending Club is a broker, you won't pay an origination fee for your loan.
 Finally, sit back and enjoy a smaller monthly payment.
-Rates range start at 3.99 percent, and you must have a credit score of at least 510 to get prequalified.
+Rates start at 3.99%.
 Whether you're sure you want to refinance or just seeing what's out there, Lending Club is a great option.

 What is a Good Interest Rate on an Auto Loan?